HexHive/OSTEP-slides/13-segmentation.md

 *statically unknown allocation patterns*.
 The size and lifetime of each allocated object is unknown.

-API: `alloc` to create an object, `free` to indicate it is no longer used.
+API: `alloc` creates an object, `free` indicates it is no longer used.

 . . .